 Four years of spiritual development enable our students to embody the qualities of the “Character of a Saint Joseph Graduate,” a formalization of the philosophy that has guided the Academy since its founding.
 The five key qualities of the character of a Saint Joseph Academy graduate include: unifying love, empathetic justice, service to the dear neighbor without distinction, personal integrity and emerging wisdom.

 Students are required to complete 20 hours of service a year.
 These hours are earned through volunteering at Saint Joseph Academy, students' parishes and in the community, including such groups as the Rape Crisis Center, Providence House, tutoring programs, the West Side Catholic Center and Youth Challenge.
-Students embracing "serving the dear neighbor" is reflected in the average of more than 29,000 service hours earned annually.
+Students embracing "serving the dear neighbor" is reflected in the average of more than 27,600 hours served in the 2018-2019 academic year.

 The students are given instruction, guidance and direction in the sharing of their faith as leaders of the many retreat programs provided.
 Students are expected to attend at least one class-level retreat per year.